Job Overview / Summary

 (iii) support for improvements to build data, evidence and accountability at national and sub-national levels

-The Regional Community Accountability Specialist will be based in Abidjan, Cote d'Ivoire and will have dual reporting lines to the TDDAP Program Director, also based in Abidjan, and the IRC's Governance Technical Advisor, based in New York.
+The Regional Emergency Disease Response Mechanism Specialist will be based in Abidjan, Cote d'Ivoire and will have dual reporting lines to the TDDAP Program Director, also based in Abidjan, and the IRC's Director of Emergency Health, based in Geneva.
+The Regional Emergency Disease Response Mechanism Specialist will lead the TDDAP Emergency Response Mechanism, working in close collaboration with the Government, WHO, UN agencies, and NGO partners.
 S / he will have the following responsibilities:

 This position is contingent on the IRC being awarded funding and is anticipated to begin in July or August 2018.